Kunal-Mahore/Math-Solver/MATH-SOLVER-AI-main/README.md

 5. Conclusion
 With Math Solving Assistant, we aim to provide a powerful, AI-driven tool for solving math problems.
 The fine-tuned Gemini model improves accuracy, stability, and problem-solving capabilities, making it a valuable resource for students and educators alike.

-Our future updates will focus on:
-✅ Further enhancing response quality.
-✅ Expanding dataset coverage for different types of math problems.
-✅ Introducing step-by-step problem-solving explanations.

 Try the tool now: